leekevinyg/js-algorithms-sandbox/src/courseSchedule/README.md

 Tracking visited nodes is not enough to determine if there is a cycle in a graph.
 There can be two separate paths to the SAME node that do not result in a cycle.
 See this [post](https://stackoverflow.com/a/2869661/1718640) for details.

+To detect a cycle properly, we have to maintain the current path to a node in the recursion or user-maintained stack.
+When we backtrack, we must delete nodes from our current path to a node.
+If we encounter a node that is already in the stack, then we have found a cycle.

 Another option to solve this problem is to use topological sort i.e., can the graph be arranged such that for every vertex u and v, u comes before v in the directed graph?
 If the grpah can be arranged topologically, then it does not contain cycles.
 Topological sort algorithms can usually be implemented in linear time.